ap3340/NetlifyAntonio/content/authors/admin/_index.md

 ---
 My name is Antonio Pano and I am currently a student at UNC Chapel Hill working towards completing my Bachelor of Science in Statistics and Analytics with a minor in Cognitive Science.

-My intention is to purse a job utilizing a combination of these skillsets after graduation in December 2021.
-I am currently working towards the AWS Certified Cloud Practitioner Certification in order to increase my knowledge of cloud computing and after that, plan on getting familiar with Tableau and R Shiny for enhanced Data Visualization.
+My intention is to pursue a job utilizing a combination of these skillsets after graduation in December 2021.
+I am currently working towards increasing my knowledge of program modelling on both Pythong and R through MOOC's and after that, plan on getting familiar with Tableau and R Shiny for enhanced Data Visualization.

 Below I have put together a few projects I have completed to allow employers to get a better grasp on my technical abilities.